nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/Filesystem.rst

         :returns: The share list.

+    .. php:method:: retrieveShare($shareKey, $password = null)

+        Retrieves the shared item for the specified key.

+        :type $shareKey: string
+        :param $shareKey: The share key.
+        :type $password: string
+        :param $password: The password for the share.
+        :returns: An instance of share.

     .. php:method:: createShare($path, $password = null)

         Create a share of an item at the supplied path.